argonautproject/questionnaire/source/pages/adaptive.md

 ## Introduction

 The Argonaut Questionnaire Implementation Guide defines a series of interactions which cover the basic workflow for the creation, discovery and retrieval of "**computer adaptive forms**" using FHIR Questionnaire and QuestionnaireResponse and the FHIR API.
+The reader is encouraged to familiarize herself with the capabilities of the Questionnaire and QuestionnaireResponse Response resources by reviewing the guidance given in the FHIR specification and the guidance in [Static Forms Use Case].

 Argonaut Questionnaire Adaptive forms are dynamic forms that adjust what questions are asked based on previous answers.
 This is also known as Computerized Adaptive Testing (CAT).
-The logic to determine the questions are defined external to the Questionnaire resource.[^5]  Responses to questions are iteratively submitted to a FHIR API [FHIR operation] and The form and Questionnaire and QuestionnaireResponse resources are updated on the fly.
-A scores based on responses may calculate and recorded separately (e.g., a FHIR [Observation]) or as part of the QuestionnaireResponse
+The logic to determine the questions are defined external to the Questionnaire resource.[^5]   Responses to questions are iteratively submitted to a FHIR API [FHIR operation] and the contained Questionnaire and QuestionnaireResponse resources are updated on the fly.
+A score based on responses may calculate and recorded separately (e.g., a FHIR [Observation]) or as part of the QuestionnaireResponse

 See the [HealthMeasures] website for further background, theory and use cases for adaptive forms.

 ## Assumptions and Precondition

 1. The Adaptive Questionnaire Service is treated as a **“Black Box”**.
-It contains the sometimes proprietary logic for determination of next question and scoring.
-Clients make RESTful FHIR transactions on Service using a *FHIR operation* and pass QuestionnaireResponse with *contained* Questionnaire as the payload to capture the data needed between the Client and Service
+It contains the logic for determination of next question and scoring.
+Clients make RESTful FHIR transactions on Service using a *FHIR operation* and pass QuestionnaireResponse with [contained] Questionnaire as the payload to capture the data needed between the Client and Service
 1. Transactions are Stateless.
 The client constructs a record of the transaction which is passed to service and the service adds to record and passed it back to client.
 The client and service are free of keeping track of the session and a previously disrupted session can be restored if the session token expires.
-1. Client/Form Filler can be a:
+1. Client (Form Filler) can be a:
   - EHR-S
   - Patient Portal
   - Third Party App
 1. The Questionnaire may expire and the form may not be valid.
 Time limits for completion of a questionnaire or individual question can be defined and the Form Filler can record the start and stop date-times using the [Argonaut Questionnaire Time Limit Extension] and [Argonaut QuestionnaireResponse Response Period Extension].
 Note that either Client or Service could determine if the response is within a time limit.
 How this information modifies the behavior of the Form-filler or interpretation of results is an implementation detail outside of scope of this Implementation Guide.
-1. Operationally need to keep the assessment short - e.g., PROMIS forms have up to 12 transactions  (on average 4-12).
+1. The assessment  are short - e.g., PROMIS forms have up to 12 transactions  (on average 4-12).
-1. Calculated Scores can be recorded as [`readOnly`] question and a pre-populated value as an answer.
+1. Calculated Scores may be recorded as [`readOnly`] question and a pre-populated value as an answer.
 These items may be marked as 'hidden' using the [Questionnaire Hidden Extension] to direct the Form Filler indicates that the extended item should not be displayed to the user.
   - To assist in calculating scores the standard [Valuset Ordinal Value Extension] and [Questionnaire Ordinal Value Extension] may be used on items. *NOTE: This implementation quide extends the context of the Questionnaire Ordinal Value Extension to elements beyond that defined in the FHIR Specification.*
   - How and when scoring is done is an implementation detail and outside the scope of this guide.
 1. There are no constraints on the nesting of item groups and there are several possible items and item groupings including: